Full Time, Permanent

 36 hours, 52 weeks per year

-The successful candidate will join a vibrant, creative and supportive team, with a shared passion and vision in making a positive impact to the lives of students of all ages and backgrounds.
-Having taught previously in Further Education would be desirable but is not essential.
+Most, importantly, the successful candidates will join a vibrant, creative, and supportive team, with a shared passion and vision in making a positive impact to the lives of students of all ages and backgrounds.

 What’s in it for you?

 We offer the opportunity to help develop your skills and knowledge in a friendly team environment, plus a range of benefits including a career average pension scheme (LGPS), employee assistance programme and full access to Capel Gardens.

 We are committed to creating and promoting a diverse and inclusive workforce that better reflects the wider community we support.
 We particularly welcome applicants from groups currently under-represented in senior roles, including females, Black, Asian and Minority Ethnic (BAME), people with disabilities and from the LGBTQ community.